 Here is a close up view of the gummy skewers...
 These were all part of the dessert buffet at my son's wedding reception.
 They are so easy to make!
 Simply buy cute shaped gummy type candies from a specialty candy store or online and then insert them onto a skewer.

-These gummy skewers were made out of flower shaped gummies and then topped off with a gummy butterfly.
-(This little butterfly had kind of a floppy wing, but still tasted great!).
+These gummy skewers were made using flower shaped gummies and then topped off with a gummy butterfly.

 Turn your favorite chocolates into a delicious candy centerpiece by skewering them on a stick for easy pop-in-your-mouth bites of goodness!